 When combining the factors of better transport networks and added convenience, cities can be explored pretty extensively regardless of how much time you have.
 A quick ride on some public transport and you’re at your next site ready to explore.
 Everything is well-connected, and major attractions are usually easy to get to.

 Nature on the other hand likes to keep itself mysterious.
 The sheer size of the wilderness makes it very difficult to cover a lot of ground in a short amount of time.
 Often, you’re forced to make a choice, where you’ll have to choose one place you’d like to see and that’s your lot, for better or for worse.

 Which is More Unique? – Nature

 What you tend to find when walking through any major international city is that they’re all pretty generic.
-If it wasn’t for signposts in different languages and the sight of the local people, nothing makes a major city stand out.
+If it wasn’t for signposts in different languages and the sight of the local people, nothing would make a major city stand out.
 Of course, there are a few acceptations, though generally while you’re walking by rows of retail stores and high-rise buildings, you might as well be in any other city in the world.